ssoulless/RoRmaily/README.md

 With RoRmaily you can send:
 * ad-hoc mailings - arbitrary emails sent to one or more users at given point in time (i.e. special offers, announcements),
 * one-time mailings (i.e. account activation or welcome emails),
+* ad-hoc mailings - arbitrary emails sent to one or more users at given point in time (i.e. password reset instructions, special offers, announcements),
+* one-time mailings (i.e. account activation, welcome emails),
 * periodical mailings (i.e. weekly notifications, reminders),
 * mailing sequences - multiple ordered emails delivered with certain delays since specific point in time (i.e. onboarding emails, site feature overview, reminders).

-Maily keeps track of user subscriptions and allow them to easily opt out.
+Maily keeps track of user subscriptions and allows them to easily opt out.
 You can define who receives which emails and specify conditions that control delivery.
 All mailing deliveries are scheduled individually for each recipient, tracked and logged.

 Maily seamlessly integrates with your app.
-It can use your regular Mailers or you can build email contents with [Liquid](http://liquidmarkup.org/) markup templates.
+It can use your regular Action Mailers or you can build email contents with [Liquid](http://liquidmarkup.org/) markup templates.

 Core Maily features are accessible for Rails programmers via API.
 Apart from that, Maily has a nice web UI provided by separate [ror_maily-webui](https://github.com/railskarate/ror_maily-webui) gem.